 Outside of the courtroom, Dan helps clients take steps to avoid costly lawsuits involving such personnel matters as workforce reductions, restructuring and compliance.
 His insights into the complex and rapidly changing world of employment and labor relations prepare clients to make sound business decisions in the alleviation, prevention and resolution of conflicts.
 Dan also drafts, reviews and improves policies, handbooks and employment contracts.

 A dynamic, inspirational and often humorous speaker, Dan is frequently invited to present training seminars on such employment law issues as supervisory duties, interviewing and screening job applicants, sexual harassment prevention and investigation and EEOC policies and procedures, and proper termination practices.

 In his administrative positions at Armstrong Teasdale, Dan plays an instrumental role in developing the firm’s strategy for current and long-term growth.
-As head of the Litigation practice group, the firm’s largest area, he coordinates new business efforts, ensures that matters are staffed appropriately and cost-effectively, and is heavily involved in retention and recruiting efforts.
-Dan is also a member of the firm’s compensation and contingent fee committees.
+He is also a member of the firm’s Contingent Fee Committee.